 A. Ghassemieh v.
-Schafer
+Schafer242

-Eighth-grader Elaine Schafer played a poor joke on her art teacher, Karen Ghassemieh.
-As Ms. Ghassemieh was attempting to sit down, Elaine, intending not an injury but a prank, pulled her teacher's chair away.
-Ghassemieh fell to the classroom floor and hurt her back.
-The resulting litigation spawned Ghassemieh v.
-Schafer, an intermediate appellate court opinion from Maryland reviewing on appeal the judgment of a Baltimore County trial court.
-Teacher Ghassemieh sued her prankster pupil on a tort theory of Negligence.
-Following a trial at which the jury gave Schafer its verdict, Ghassemieh appealed, and lost again.
-In Ghassemieh, the Maryland court explains that even though the injured Ghassemieh had a valid complaint about the trial judge's conduct at her trial, she nevertheless failed to follow the rules for perfecting an appeal, and therefore was disqualified from having the merits of her appeal considered.
-Portions of the Ghassemieh v.
-Schafer opinion are here reproduced in paragraphs block-indented, interspersed with passages in italics translating the opinion's lawyer English into something closer to the language of the street.
+Eighth-grader Elaine Schafer played a poor joke on her a teacher, Karen Ghassemieh.
+As Ms. Ghassemieh was attempting sit down, Elaine, intending not an injury but a prank, pulled he teacher's chair away.243 Ghassemieh fell to the classroom floor an hurt her back.
+The resulting litigation spawned Chassenich v.
+Sch. fer, an intermediate appellate court opinion from Maryland review ing on appeal the judgment of a Baltimore County trial counts Teacher Ghassemieh sued her prankster pupil on a tort theory of Negligence.245 Following a trial at which the jury gave Schafer it verdict, Ghassemieh appealed, and lost again.
+246 In Ghassemieh, the Maryland court explains that even though the injured Chassemiel had a valid complaint about the trial judge's conduct at her trial she nevertheless failed to follow the rules for perfecting an appeal and therefore was disqualified from having the merits of her ap peal considered.247 Portions of the Ghassemieh v.
+Schafe opinion are here reproduced in paragraphs block-indented, interpersed with passages in italics translating the opinion's lawyer English into something closer to the language of the street.
 The opinion opens with a review of the trial judge's conduct of the trial: